With S3 Browser, you can reliably

 data integrity checking for uploads enabled or select the Flexible mode for data integrity checking for downloads.

-S3 Browser will update the ETag header with the hash through the simple COPY request.
+S3 Browser will update the ETag header with the hash through a simple COPY request.